morover/tx_fun/README.md

 * Deposit tx might be in three states: `ok`, `disputed`, `chargedback`.
 * Dispute is allowed only on Deposit tx which state is `ok`.
 * Other tx types cannot be disputed, so are always in `ok` state.
-* Resolve and Chargeback are alowed only on tx in `disputed` state.
+* Resolve and Chargeback are allowed only on Deposit tx in `disputed` state.
-* Resolve moves tx from `disputed` to `ok` which allows for another Dispute on the same tx.
+* Resolve moves tx from `disputed` to `ok` which allows for another Dispute on the same Deposit tx.
-* Chagreback moves tx from `disputed` to `chargedback` and disallows any further txs on this tx.
+* Chargeback moves tx from `disputed` to `chargedback` and disallows any further txs on this Deposit tx.

 ### Amounts
 I assume proper amount values are non-negative.